datafordemocracy/eventnews/resources_tasks.md

 ## To do next
   * Read through/skim backgrounds on features extracted by LIWC, Empath, Moral Foundations to discuss shared understanding potentially relevant dimensions
   * Buy license to LIWC for lab (share documentation in Box)
-  * Get article suggestion from Jessica for background on moral foundations (link or add to Box)
   * Add script to run Empath on stories.csv to github
   * Update getPosts.py to add permanent url, post date and grab comments, comment author, comment score/up votes/down votes, comment date in separate file (matchable to posted stories by permanent url); share example for data structure with Gautam
   * Update getPosts.py to return "Not Scrapable" in text field if not scrapable (these records can be filtered out for analysis when appropriate)